aws-samples/sample-dedicated-host-cost-allocator-and-chargeback/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

 ## 🙏 Acknowledgments

 - AWS Cost Explorer API for cost data
 - AWS EC2 API for infrastructure discovery
-- Community feedback and contributions

-## 📞 Support

-- Review the troubleshooting section above for common issues
-- Create issues for bug reports or feature requests

 ---